LL835/tpx-poster/README.md

 To view files locally, clone the repo onto your machine by:

 - Opening the terminal and navigating to the desired directory.
-- Entering the following into the terminal: `git@github.com:LL835/tpx-poster.git`
+- Entering the following into the terminal: `git clone git@github.com:LL835/tpx-poster.git`